Ricci Curvatures on Hermitian manifolds: Introduction

 \item $\omega_3$ has \textbf{\emph{negative}} constant Riemannian scalar curvature. \ed \etheorem

-To the best of our knowledge, this is the first example to show that Hermitian manifolds with nonnegative first Chern class can admit Hermitian metrics with strictly negative Riemannian scalar curvature.
-Finally, we study special metrics on Hermitian manifolds.
-At first, we show the following identity on general compact Hermitian manifolds.
+To the best of our knowledge, this is the first example to show that Hermitian manifolds with nonnegative first Chern class can admit Hermitian metrics with strictly negative constant Riemannian scalar curvature.
+We observe the following identity on general compact Hermitian manifolds.

 \bproposition On a compact Hermitian manifold $(M,\omega)$, for any $1\leq k\leq n-1$, we have \beq \int \sq \p\omega\wedge \bp\omega \cdot \frac{\omega^{n-3}}{(n-3)!}=\|\p^*\omega\|^2-\|\p\omega\|^2,\eeq and \beq \int \sq \omega^{n-k-1}\wedge \p\bp\omega^{k}= (n-3)!k(n-k-1)\left(\|\p\omega\|^2-\|\p^*\omega\|^2\right) .\eeq \eproposition